 The First Command Financial Behaviors Index (FBI) assesses trends among U.S. military service members and the general population.* The FBI tracks financial behaviors, along with the intentions and attitudes of these two populations.
 One of our main survey topics over the past several years has been sequestration.
-See survey results below, and for more detailed information visit Bridging the Sequestration Gap.
+For more detailed information visit Bridging the Sequestration Gap.

 To read more, visit the First Command News & Media page.